joshikanach/FutureMakers/README.md

 # Day 4
   Q: Think about a real-world problem and see if you can find a dataset that has the characteristics of the data of that problem.
 Then, think about the deep learning algorithm that you would likely use to develop a solution to it.
 Outline why you picked a particular approach.
   A: A list of cancerous tumors.
-You could use either a recurrent neural network or convolutional neural network.
-I picked both of these approaches because they have memory in order to train themselves.
-The convolutional neural networks in this case would be the best approach as it has both feed forward and recurrent NN.
+You could use convolutional neural network.
+I picked this approach CNN because has memory in order to train themselves.
+The convolutional neural networks in this case would be the best approach as it can learn from its past mistakes and with the weights and data.

+# Day 7
+  What are “Tensors” and what are they used for in Machine Learning?
+  Tensors represent the types of data holders, basically there are 4 types.
+Scalar which is just a single digit like 11 or 3.
+Vector, which is represented through 1-Dimentional Array.
+Matrix which is represented through 2-Dimentional Arrays.
+And finally there are Cubes of Matrices which can hold a, for example, 3 by 3 by 3 data's.
+  What did you notice about the computations that you ran in the TensorFlow programs (i.e. interactive models) in the tutorial?
+  That you can import tensorflow as a package, and call upon tensorflow methods in order for the computer to modify/perform actions that you want it to do.